schadenfreude2030/iannwtf-project/README.md

 In order to train the AI, a Flappy Bird gym was developed which is also contained in this repository (see `./FlappyBirdGym`).
 Its usage will be explained at the end of the README.
 It supports both a window and a no window mode.
+Besides, the interface of the Flappy Bird gym is similar to the gyms developed by [OpenAI](https://gym.openai.com/).

 ![Alt Text](./media/game_window.gif)